mullvad/dns-blocklists/README.md

 # Why is list "X" not included?

-If you find a block list that is included it is because we have gone through these validation steps:
+If you find a block list is excluded it is because we have gone through these validation steps:
 - The blocklist is an amalgamation of other blocklists.
-- The blocklist no longer maintained.
+- The blocklist is no longer maintained.
 - The blocklist blocks things we do not believe should be blocked (like our own domains).

 We periodically make exceptions to the included URLs for the following reasons: